-Mr. Gene Kamena - Department of Leadership and Warfighting
+Mr. Gene Kamena - Chair, Department of Leadership and Warfighting

 Professor (Col. Ret.)
-Gene Kamena is the course director for the Joint Strategic Leadership Course at the Air War College.
+Gene Kamena is the Chair of the Department of Leadership and Warfighting at the Air War College.
 He has published numerous articles in the area of leadership, ethics and mentoring.
 He previously served as the Chief of the Army Advisory Group and Senior Army Advisor to the Air University Commander.
 Kamena was commissioned a 2LT of Infantry in 1979 and has commanded from the platoon to the Brigade Combat Team level.
 His most significant assignments include Commander of the 2d Brigade Combat Team in Baumholder Germany, Director of Staff for U.S. Space Command at Peterson AFB, Chief of Staff for Northern Command at Peterson AFB, Chief of Staff for the 1st Infantry Division at Wurzburg Germany and Tikrit Iraq, Director of all Iraqi Security Forces, U.S. leader for an Iraqi Commando brigade, Chief of the Force Synchronization Division for ARCIC at Fort Monroe.
 The professor is a Graduate of Auburn University, the Army War College at Carlisle PA, Advanced Space Operations Course, and holds a Master of Military Arts and Science degree.
-His expertise are focused in the areas of; senior leadership, ethics, Joint Warfighting, and Command and Control.
+His expertise are focused in the areas of senior leadership, ethics, Joint Warfighting, and Command and Control.